Country And Rural Life.

 The change in climate is likely to lead to an increase in the severity of storms and changes in wind direction leading to a different pattern of coastal erosion.
 For example the South Down coastline is made up of softer rocks so would erode quite fast.
 There is less likelihood of coastal flooding as the land mass of Northern Ireland is still rising as an after-effect of the last ice age when it sank under the weight of the ice, so possibly cancelling out the effect of melting ice caps.
 This uplift is known as isostatic rebound or glacial isostatic adjustment.

-The melting of ice around Greenland is thought to be slowing down the Gulf Stream which brings warmer water northwards and keeps the climate in the British Isles warmer compared to other places in its latitude.
-The flow of water is due to a circulation which occurs when the salt water becomes more dense as it cools down and sinks so drawing more northward (called thermoaline circulation).
-The melting fresh water will dilute the saltiness so it will be less dense when it cools and the flow will slow.
+The melting of ice around Greenland is thought to be slowing down the Gulf Stream which brings warmer water northwards and keeps the climate in the British Isles about five degrees centigrade warmer compared to other places in its latitude.
+The flow of water is due to a circulation which occurs when the salt water becomes more dense as it cools down and sinks so drawing warmer water from the south. (called thermohaline circulation).
+The melting fresh water will dilute the salnity so it will be less dense when it cools and the flow will slow.
+Although records have only been kept since 2005 it has been found with studies of seabed structures that there is some cooling of the Gulf Stream for the first time in 1,600 years.
+Experts believe this cooling could negate the warming due to climate change to some extent.

 Back to Down Garden Services